 Competency Model

-HR people talk endlessly about skills, but success at work covers a lot of additional territories.
-A competency model is a way of organizing all of the elements that contribute to productivity, engagement, and retention for a specific role–or even for an entire company.
+A competency model is a way of organizing all of the elements that contribute to productivity, engagement, and retention for a specific role – or even for an entire company.
+HR people talk endlessly about skills, but at the end of the day, you need to accurately align those skills with business goals to achieve true success at work.

 What Is a Competency Model?